Lato-org/lato/README.md

 - Web panel UI (Navbar, Sidebar, Body) with Bootstrap;
 - Some UI components ready to use integrated with Rails.

+The gem is designed to be easily customizable and extendable.
+You can fully customize the UI and the functionalities of the panel.
+You can also add new functionalities and components to the panel on the main application or develop new engines to extend the panel.

+The gem is ready to be used with the latest Rails 7+ features like ESM import maps, Turbo and Stimulus.

+The front-end is designed to be responsive, mobile friendly and accessible.

 <img src="./preview.gif" alt="Lato preview" width="100%">

 ## Installation